 The number of Odyssey teams at Glebe will be dictated by the number of parents who are willing to coach, judge at the regional competition, and otherwise help out – as well as by the number of students who are interested in participating.

 We cannot have a team without a coach or coaches.
-Parent volunteers can learn everything they need to know about Odyssey of the Mind at a coaching workshop on Saturday, November 3, in Alexandria, and at a second problem-specific Arlington workshop on January 16, 2019.
+Parent volunteers can learn everything they need to know about Odyssey of the Mind at a coaching workshop in November 2019, in Alexandria, and at a second problem-specific Arlington workshop in January 2020.

 We also need volunteers to serve as judges at the regional meet.
 If your team cannot recruit a volunteer judge prior to registration, you will not be allowed to register.
-Judges must attend a mandatory training on February 9, 2019.
+Judges must attend a mandatory training in February 2020.

 Parents and students in all grades are invited to an annual Odyssey Information Meeting in the fall to learn more.